 Note: Due to the nature of Miis and how they're used, tropes may not apply to every place they appear.

 Adaptational Badass: In Super Smash Bros.
 For Nintendo 3DS / Wii U, Miis come in three different varieties (Brawler, Swordfighter, Gunner) and can stand up to even the likes of Bowser, Ganondorf, and other Nintendo heavyhitters.
-Sakurai even states in their introduction video that they were "toughened up" to be ready for Smash.
+Sakurai even states in their introduction video that they were "toughened up" to be ready for Smash, and the franchise they represent isn't "Mii" or "Mii Plaza" or anything like that, but rather Smash itself.

 Author Avatar: Miis of Nintendo employees are commonly seen during game trailers that use Miis.